ibisba/knowledgebook/content/project_management/project_population/_index.en.md

 The template that can be used for the IBISBA Populator can be found [here](https://hub.ibisba.eu/data_files/36).
 You can download the excel file and modify the content (except for the headers) to your needs.

-To create an assay (and its containing study and investigation), you **must** assign it to a person or institution.
+To assign an assay (and its containing study and investigation) to a person or institution.
 Just enter the e-mail of the person or the name of the institution.
 They do not need to be known to IBISBA Hub.

 When you have completed the file you can upload it to the IBISBA Hub as a new data file.
 On how to upload data to the hub please have a look [here](https://ibisba.github.io/handbook/ibisba_hub/upload/).